Ezequiel Duran Preview, Player Props: Rangers vs. Athletics

 Ezequiel Duran At The Plate

-- In 61.9% of his 113 games this season, Duran has picked up at least one hit.
-He's also had 30 multi-hit games.
+- Duran has reached base via a hit in 71 games this season (of 114 played), and had multiple hits in 30 of those games.

-- He has homered in 12.4% of his games this year, and 3.3% of his trips to the dish.
+- He has hit a home run in 14 games this season (12.3%), leaving the park in 3.3% of his chances at the plate.

-- Duran has driven in a run in 30 games this year (26.5%), including 13 games with more than one RBI (11.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Duran has driven home a run in 30 games this season (26.3%), including more than one RBI in 11.4% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.